11Mengxue/Mengxue-CV-Website-20250503/content/authors/admin/_index.md

     date_end: ''
     summary: |2-

       Since September 2022, I have worked as a Graduate Teaching Assistant at the University of Sheffield, contributing to teaching across the School of Geography and Planning and the School of Architecture and Landscape.
-I am recognised as an Associate Fellow of the Higher Education Academy (**AFHEA**) and am currently pursuing Fellowship status (FHEA), with the outcome expected in May 2025.
+I am recognised as a Fellow of the Higher Education Academy (**FHEA**), a recognition of my professional development and reflective practice in higher education teaching.

       - **ARC605** (Doctoral Training, 2022-23, ~20 students, PhD level):
       Designed and delivered a specialist session to support the new PhD cohort through the confirmation review process.